Details of the Nile Cruise from Soma Bay for 5 Days

-After breakfast aboard the ship, you will go to the following destinations with a private tour guide and air-conditioned car:
+Day 2: Day Trip to the West Bank of Luxor and a Sail to Edfu: After breakfast aboard the ship, you will go to the following destinations with a private tour guide and air-conditioned car:

 The Kings’ Valley

-The Valley of the Kings is a unique structure built into the side of a mountain and contains 63 tombs for various kings and queens, including Seti I, Tutankhamen, Hatshepsut, and others.
+The Valley of the Kings is a unique structure built into the side of a mountain and contains 63 tombs for various kings and queens, including Seti I, Tutankhamun, Hatshepsut, and others.
 The Egyptian Museum is home to the 20 royal tombs from the New Kingdom (1570–1070 BC), which are full of amazing jewels and artifacts.

 Temple of Hatshepsut